limch237/EPSM/README.md

 Features:

 - The business scenario is about a Sales Representative of an Electronic products company who can view all his Sales (sales orders) and his Procurements (purchase orders) and can create sales orders and purchase orders, update product information, maintain a list of customers and suppliers.
-- Demo the project structure, Test Run and Deployment etc.
+- Demo the project structure, Preview and Deployment etc.
 - Showcase multiple page layouts and rich set of MDK UI controls, e.g., GridTable, ObjectTable, ObjectHeader, ObjectCollection, ImageCollection, ListPicker, KeyValue and SimpleProperty etc.
 - Consume local or remote OData service by using CAP on Cloud Foundry.